sai8151/blockchain-cert-verification/README.md

 ```

 5. Open the frontend:
-   Open `index.html` in your preferred web browser.
+   Open `index.html` and `gen.html` in your preferred web browser.
 This will allow you to interact with the smart contract and issue certificates.

 Change the following to desired one when you run `truffle migrate --reset --network development`